Danial Esmaeilifar: Tractor

 In 2018–19 season he joined Tractor and played in 42 league matches for the team.

 Sepahan

 After good appearances in Zob Ahan, he joined Sepahan in summer of 2020.

 Persepolis

 On 8 June 2022, Esmaeilifar joined Persian Gulf Pro League side Persepolis on a two-year deal.

+Personal life

+On 21 January 2026, while playing for Tractor against Mes Rafsanjan F.C., Esmaeilifar was one of three goal scorers, along with teammates Amirhossein Hosseinzadeh and Domagoj Drožđek, who refused to celebrate their goals in solidarity with the 2025–2026 Iranian protests.